Creamy Polenta Bowls with Chard and BaconJump to Recipe

 In the crazy category are those recipes for macaroni and cheese that have pounds of cheese and butter.
-It’s just crazy, but everybody loves it.
+Some might say this pumpkin mac and cheese is a good example of borderline crazy comfort food.
+A little wild, but everybody loves it.

 Sometimes the second category, the thoughtful, is more interesting though.
 Thoughtful comfort food has layers, different textures, and richness.
 It leaves you feeling full, but not out of commission.
 And you always want more.

 These polenta bowls with chard and bacon are an example of thoughtful comfort food.
 These will keep you warm on these very chilly February nights, but they will also just make ya smile.